 If a [Component] references a [Define Package Model] with the [Package Model] or an [Alternate Package Models] keyword, the EDA tool is expected to simulate the package parasitics of the pins in the component's [Pin] keyword that are not listed in the [Pin Numbers] keyword according to the hierarchy rules stated under the [Package] keyword.

 However, if power/ground buses are defined by the [Pin Mapping] keyword of a component, the following rules apply to the power/ground pins.
 If the name of one or more power/ground pin from the power/ground bus defined by the [Pin Mapping] keyword appears under the [Pin Numbers] keyword, then the model data of those pins which are members of the same bus but are not listed under the [Pin Numbers] keyword are assumed to be merged into the model data of the pin(s) which are listed.
 Consequently, pins which are not listed under the [Pin Numbers] keyword shall NOT be simulated with their corresponding RLC values from the [Pin] or the [Package] keywords.
 Instead, all unlisted pins whose corresponding pads are members of the bus defined by the [Pin Mapping] keyword shall be shorted to the first pin of the same bus that is listed under the [Pin Numbers] keyword.
 This mechanism supports merged power/ground pin package modeling without additional keywords.
-Since the [Merged Pins] keyword (defined below) provides a mechanism to explicitly and unambiguously define the connectivity of merged pins with greater detail and freedom, the use of the [Merged Pins] keyword is strongly recommended for new models in which merged pin modeling exists.
+Since the [Merged Pins] keyword (defined below) provides a mechanism to explicitly and unambiguously define the connectivity of merged pins with greater detail and freedom, the use of the [Merged Pins] keyword is strongly recommended for models in which merged pin modeling exists.

 If none of the power/ground pins of a bus defined in the [Pin Mapping] keyword appears under the [Pin Numbers] keyword, the EDA tool is expected to use the RLC values from the [Pin] or [Package] keywords according to the hierarchy rules stated under the [Package] keyword.

 Subparameters: